jcjolley/journalApp/README.md

 HTML files.

 Most recent change:
-Changes from 5-19-2014:
+Changes from 5-19-2014:<br/>
----Moved display into JournalApp
+---Moved display into JournalApp<br/>
----Set display to interpret Journal's textArea on keypress
+---Set display to interpret Journal's textArea on keypress<br/>
----Added some UI elements (a spacer, a new save as HTML button, right aligned buttons)
+---Added some UI elements (a spacer, a new save as HTML button, right aligned buttons)<br/>
----Setup save as HTML button to work
+---Setup save as HTML button to work<br/>